A Kleenheat Community Grant has helped Mount Lockyer Primary School bring lessons in food waste and sustainability to the classroom.

 Veronica Stanton-Halligan (Ronnie), is an Education Assistant at Mount Lockyer Primary School and coordinates the Wastewise program.

 She says the activities in the program teach students to appreciate the environment, and to eliminate waste by reusing or recycling, where possible.

-“By educating students and their families on recycling, FOGO and managing a small garden It gives every student the opportunity to make a difference for their future.”
+“By educating students and their families on recycling, FOGO and managing a small garden, it gives every student the opportunity to make a difference for their future.”

-The ‘The Green Team’ is a group of students responsible for managing the food scrap waste in the school.
-They also collect, clean, and recycle cans and bottles as part of a school-based Wastewise initiative.
+The ‘Green Team’ is a group of students responsible for managing the food scrap waste in the school.
+They also collect, clean, and recycle cans and bottles.
 This raises money for the Year 6 camp and various P&C initiatives.